PhD Program in Mathematics and Statistics

 f) Have at least 5 publications in the last 6 years, three of which must be in JCR journals.

-The academic committee of the programme will assign a thesis supervisor to each PhD student within a maximum period of 6 months from the first enrolment.
-The thesis supervisor is the person ultimately responsible for the coherence and suitability of the PhD student's training in research and transversal skills.
+The program's academic committee will assign a thesis supervisor to each doctoral student within a maximum of six months of initial enrollment.
+The thesis supervisor is ultimately responsible for ensuring the consistency and appropriateness of the doctoral student's research training and transversal skills.

-As a general rule, the thesis director will be a professor or researcher from one of the universities participating in the programme, who holds a doctorate and has proven research experience, understood as in the case of the tutor.
-However, the inclusion of doctors from entities linked to the different participating universities, as well as from research institutes as co-directors of doctoral theses, will be facilitated, in accordance with the respective collaboration and affiliation agreements.
-Co-supervision by two professors will be encouraged, one from the university to which the student belongs, with proven research experience, and another from any university, who does not need to meet the above requirements.
-In this way, access to the supervision of doctoral theses will be facilitated for young researchers, without previous experience, who will be able to co-supervise with a researcher with extensive experience in the supervision of doctoral theses.
+As a general rule, the thesis supervisor will be a professor or researcher from one of the participating universities, who holds a doctoral degree and has proven research experience, as in the case of the tutor.
+However, the inclusion of PhD holders from entities affiliated with the various participating universities, as well as from research institutes, as co-supervisors of doctoral theses will be facilitated, in accordance with the respective collaboration and affiliation agreements.
+Co-supervision by two professors will be encouraged: one from the student's home university, with proven research experience, and another from any university, who does not need to meet the above requirements.
+This will facilitate access to doctoral theses supervision for young researchers without prior experience, who may co-supervise with a researcher with extensive experience in doctoral theses supervision.

-In the event that a researcher from the business sector participates as co-director of a doctoral thesis, the requirements of accredited research experience indicated above will not be required either.
+If a researcher from the business sector participates as a co-director of a doctoral thesis, the aforementioned accredited research experience requirements will not be required.

-Within the thesis committees, the participation of international experts will be encouraged, as is already being done in the PhD programmes currently deployed in the participating universities.
-Specifically, the development of theses with an international doctoral mention will be encouraged, which already entails that two reports from international experts are required in the evaluation of the thesis and that one member of the committee must also be a foreign expert.
-Note that this is already being done currently (see as an example the list of theses provided in section 6).
+Within thesis committees, the participation of international experts will be encouraged, as is already the case in the doctoral programs currently offered at participating universities.
+Specifically, the development of theses with an international doctoral degree will be encouraged, which already requires the mandatory request for two reports from international experts in the thesis evaluation and that one member of the committee must also be a foreign expert.
+Note that this is already being done (see the list of submitted theses in section 6 for an example).